Jelly-RDF/cli/README.md

 Fast and convenient CLI utility for working with the [Jelly](https://jelly-rdf.github.io/dev/) knowledge graph streaming protocol.

-## Quick start
+## ⚡ Quick start

-If you are using Linux (x86_64, ARM64), macOS (ARM64), or WSL on Windows, the recommended way is to use the `install.sh` script, which will automatically install the newest release.
+If you are using Linux (x86_64, ARM64), macOS (ARM64), or WSL on Windows, the recommended way is to use the [`setup-cli.sh`](https://github.com/Jelly-RDF/cli/blob/main/install.sh) script, which will automatically install the newest release.
 To do so, run:

 ```shell